Changes to your studies – interrupting, withdrawing, re- sitting, transferring

 Your academic school will need to sign the form to say that your withdrawal has been approved and they will submit the form to the Student Enquiry Centre.

-If you miss these dates you can still withdraw but your last date of attendance on the withdrawal form cannot normally be backdated to before the exam period.
+However always check the deadlines with your School as these may vary for some courses.
+If you miss these deadlines you can still withdraw but your last date of attendance on the withdrawal form cannot normally be backdated to before the exam period.

 You need to complete a ‘Withdrawal from University’ form available from the Research Degrees Office or online.